 A tax refund can come in handy when you need to pay down student debt or you want to pad your emergency savings.
 But waiting for the money to hit your bank account can be nerve-wracking.
 According to the IRS, most refunds are processed within 21 days.
 For some unlucky taxpayers, the wait can be much longer.
 If you find yourself relying on your refund year after year, you might need to work with a financial advisor to put a proper financial plan together.
-Here are four reasons why its arrival could be delayed.
+Here are eight reasons why its arrival could be delayed.

 Check out our federal income tax return calculator.

 1. You Made an Error on Your Tax Return

 When tax returns are received, they’re subjected to a cursory review to make sure the information you provided matches up with what the IRS already has on file.
 If you entered something incorrectly, that may trigger a more detailed review of your return.
 In that scenario, an IRS worker would have to go over your return line-by-line, which can cause a delay of several days due to the extra processing time.